christophertacon/Blog/tools-pelican/content/pelican-basics/pelican-basics.md

 	:::rst
 	I learned how to use Pelican for blogging `here <{filename}/pelican-basics/pelican-basics.md`_

-# Building a viewing your page
+# Building and viewing your page

 Once you have started writing your blog post, you most-likely want to check how it looks from time to time.
 Save your changes (Ctrl+O in nano), leave the text editor (Ctrl+X in nano), and change back to the "tools-pelican" directory